PoW vs PoS: Introduction

 A validator is a proof of stake network node that handles transactions, stores data, and adds new blocks to the blockchain.

 The main risk associated with PoS is hacking the delegation of authority over currency staking.
-Even when the staking power is being utilized to launch assaults against the network, you could still possess the cryptocurrency.
+Even if someone uses staking power to launch assaults against the network, you can still possess the cryptocurrency.
 As a result, network centralization would occur, defeating the purpose of decentralized blockchains.

 3. Is PoW more profitable than PoS?